Mabon Is the 'Pagan Thanksgiving' Even Non-Wiccans Can Celebrate

 Matt Cardy/Getty Images

-Modern astronomers are not the only ones who have carefully calculated and tracked the fall and spring equinoxes, as well as the summer and winter solstices when the daylight hours are longest and shortest.
+Modern astronomers are not the only ones who have carefully calculated and tracked the fall and spring equinoxes, as well as the summer and winter solstice when the daylight hours are longest and shortest.

 Advertisement

-Mabon: a New Name for Old Ways
+Mabon: A New Name for Old Ways

-Mabon was a name borrowed from Welsh mythology and lore.
-There's a medieval Welsh text called the Mabinogion that includes some of the earliest tales of Arthur and his Knights of the Round Table.
 The hero of one of the stories is a handsome young god named Mabon ap Modron ("Son of the Mother") who was held hostage in the underworld as a baby.

 When contemporary Paganism was emerging in the 1960s and 1970s, an academic and poet named Aiden Kelly was trying to create a vocabulary for this new/old religion.
 As Kelly wrote on Patheos, he went looking for Gaelic or Germanic names for a Pagan calendar based on the solstices, equinoxes and other dates that would become the eight sabbats.

-When he couldn't find a suitable Gaelic or Germanic name for the fall equinox, Kelly chose Mabon, because the Welsh god's story has some elements in common with Greek goddess Demeter, whose ancient cult was associated with the fall equinox.
-"It was not an arbitrary choice," Kelly wrote.
-"There seems to be a complex of myths associating the fall equinox with the rescue of a young person from death, datable back to about 1500 B.C.E."
-He referred to the biblical story of Abraham and Isaac which is read at Rosh Hashanah, a Jewish holiday that also happens in late September.
+When he couldn't find a suitable Gaelic or Germanic name for the fall equinox, Kelly chose Mabon, because the Welsh god's story has some elements in common with Greek goddess Demeter, whose ancient cult has associations to the fall equinox.

-Whether you call it Mabon, fall equinox or Pagan Thanksgiving, Fox says that the name of the holiday isn't as important as the traditions and meaning behind it.
+Whether you call it Mabon, fall equinox or Pagan Thanksgiving, Fox says the name of the holiday isn't as important as the traditions and meaning behind it.

 Advertisement

-Ways to Celebrate Mabon
+3 Ways to Celebrate Mabon

-As farmers and gardeners in the Northern Hemisphere know, late September is the height of the harvest season, when everything in the field is ripe and ready to pick: corn, squash, tomatoes, peppers, potatoes, apples, pears and grapes.
+As farmers and gardeners in the Northern Hemisphere know, late September is the height of the harvest season when everything in the field is ripe and ready to pick: corn, squash, tomatoes, peppers, potatoes, apples, pears and grapes.

 One of Fox's favorite Mabon traditions is to fill a cornucopia with the bounty of the season.

-"The Horn of Plenty, which is such an iconic fall decoration, has its roots among the ancient Greeks," says Fox.
+"The Horn of Plenty, which is such an iconic fall decoration, has its roots among the ancient Greeks," Fox says.

-You can also set aside time to meditate on the idea of "balance," says Fox, since the fall equinox is when the light and dark are in balance.
-"Whether you're Pagan or not, this time of year can be a really good opportunity to take a look at what kind of balance to bring to our personal lives.
+"Whether you're Pagan or not," he continues, "this time of year can be a really good opportunity to take a look at what kind of balance to bring to our personal lives.
 Are we working too much?
 Are we procrastinating too much and not accomplishing enough?
 There's an opportunity at Mabon to evaluate and reset."

-Or better yet, says Fox, go out into nature itself.
 Take an early evening walk in the brisk fall air.
 Get lost in a corn maze.
 Or on a clear night, soak in the glow of the Harvest Moon, the last full moon before the fall equinox.
 "Before electricity, it was really helpful to have that extra illumination when you were bringing in the crops."

 Advertisement